Entre

 The exhibition mixes their stories which relate to love, colonial heritage, migration for studies, and safety issues and shows how Amsterdam turned into a very diverse city in which people sometimes have much more in common in their history than you would think at first sight.

-Exhibition design: Rogier Martens
+Spatial design: Rogier Martens

 Photos: Zindzi Zwietering